 When a person who struggles with insecurity feels threatened, that threat can often turn into a wrongly perceived reality.
 Though it may not be true reality in the actual sense, to them it is reality–only wrongly perceived.
 For instance, if something happens where a person feels threatened or is suspicious of a possible threat, they may perceive the matter erroneously.
-This will subsequently set in motion a natural defense mechanism in the heart that is hardly even recognized by the person themselves.
+This will subsequently set in motion a natural defense mechanism in the heart that is hardly even recognized by the person themself.
 Poor choices automatically flow forth because they are birthed out of insecurity and the wrongly perceived reality that accompanies it.

 Insecurity can manifest itself in many ways.
 Consider this example: Sally feels threatened because another woman is talking with her boyfriend.
 Sally becomes suspicious and jump to a wrong conclusion based on her insecurities.
-Then Sally makes the choice to voice the suspicion without knowing the motivation of the other woman–or her boyfriend–or the circumstances involved.
+Then Sally makes the choice to voice the suspicion without knowing the motivation of the other woman–her boyfriend–or the circumstances involved.
 This, of course, sets into motion a flurry of negative repercussions.
 The other woman’s reputation is called into question.
 Also, Sally’s boyfriend cools his relationship with Sally, seeing this as a red flag.
 Sally has caused turmoil due to her incorrect perception of reality, which is based on her insecurities.
 She may even ask, “How did this all happen?”

 In the same way insecurity affects the way a person sees others, it also affects the way they see themselves.
 They may feel as though they are worthless, even to extreme degrees.
 In their mind nothing about themselves is appealing.
-Oftentimes this will manifest itself in choices such as lack of personal hygiene, wearing ill-fitted or unclean clothing, not taking care of home environment, or engaging in unhealthy activities.
+Oftentimes, this will manifest itself in choices such as lack of personal hygiene, wearing ill-fitted or unclean clothing, not taking care of home environment, or engaging in unhealthy activities.